rn5f107s2/Molybdenum/README.md

   * [Mess](https://github.com/raklaptudirm/mess), even though mess is not too strong of an engine the well sorted release notes helped me orient myself on what features I could try implementing.
    Some Implementations are also inspired by mess, for example the Late Move-/ Move Count Pruning implementation.

-  * [Stormphrax](https://github.com/Ciekce/Stormphrax) was never an engine I really read the source code of, however I would like to mention it as the author [Ciekce](https://github.com/Ciekce) is great at explaining things to people which is something I learned a lot from.
+  * [Stormphrax](https://github.com/Ciekce/Stormphrax), where some of the incinb stuff comes from, the author [Ciekce](https://github.com/Ciekce) is also great at explaining things to people which is something I learned a lot from.